Nancy

 Normally I'd paint the wheels before the tires, but didn't have time.

 The original roof vent.
-Cover is broken and leaking around the base.
+Cover is broken.

 From above.
 I'd thought a paper wasp nest was there,